initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 Let's assume, our app also requires to show notifications upon operation success.

-- We have a `showNofitication(message:string)` method which is responsible to show the notification.
-The messages shown by the notification is contextual and hence should be passed to the method everytime it is called.
+- We have a `showNofitication(message:string)` method which is responsible to show the notifications.
+The messages shown by the notification is contextual and hence the message should be passed to the method as argument .

-- we also have an action  `[profile] operation Success` which carries the `message` metadata.
+- We also have an action  `[Notification] operation Success` which carries the `message` metadata.

-- The effect will access the metadata of the selected action and pass it to the `showNotification Method`
+- The effect will access the metadata of the selected action and pass it on to the `showNotification Method`

 ```typescript
 //app.actions.ts